iCLOTS/documentation/docs/source/video_editing.rst

 Video editing tools
 ==========================================

-| iCLOTS provides a suite of video and image file editing tools to help users format their data for iCLOTS analysis.
+| Each iCLOTS application requires a specific type of file to analyze, whether that's an image, series of images, or a video.
+Some videos or images may not be suitable for analysis as-is and could benefit from additional image manipulation. iCLOTS provides a suite of video and image file editing tools to help users format their data for iCLOTS analysis.
 Briefly, users select a single file or a folder of .png, .jpg, .tif, and/or .avi files for modification.
 Users may need to perform some operation or edit indicated parameters, some image processing step is applied, and all edited files are returned in a new directory within the original folder.

 .. _choose roi: